 Credit: Flickr / Erik Brockdorff / CC BY 2.0

 The Guadalest Valley, also known as the 'Eagle's Nest' is situated at about 25kms from Benidorm.
-The spectacular tourist spot can be reached after a refreshing 1hr drive from Alicante.
+The spectacular tourist spot can be reached from Alicante within an hour.
 The drive offers stunning views of the mountain scenery and as you pass the village of Polop, the winding rustic roads give the feel of the bygone era.

 In ancient times Guadalest was originally an Islamic country and was of great military importance.
 The ancient ruins and castles can be seen even in the present times despite having been destroyed by battles and natural disasters.